-During 2013 the Board of Directors attended various training programs, conferences, seminars or workshops, so it can not be presented in this report.
+During 2013 the Board of Directors attended various training programs, conferences,

 CORPORATE SECRETARY

 In accordance with regulation No.IX.I.4 in Annex Decision of Chairman of Bapepam Number: Kep-63/ PM/1996 dated January 17, 1996; FORU's Corporate Secretary serves to facilitate communications between the Company and maintains public disclosure.
 The Corporate Secretary also plays an important role to ensure the Board of Directors and the Board of Commissioners or other stakeholders have complied with the principles of good corporate governance.
 To this end, FORU has appointed Indira Ratna Dewi Abidin as Corporate Secretary since 2002, as laid out in Directors' Decree No.01/DIR/KEP/2001